-NOTE: In order to preserve its high dynamic range and minimize distortion, the Delta 1010 does not have microphone pre-amplifiers built into it.
+NOTE: Analog inputs 3 through 8 on the Delta 1010LT do not have microphone pre-amplifiers built into them.
 Therefore direct connection to a microphone is not recommended.
-Instead run the microphone signal through a microphone pre-amp (such as the Midiman "Audio BuddyTM") and then connect the pre-amp output to the input of the Delta 1010.
+Instead run the microphone signal through a microphone pre-amp (such as the M-Audio "Audio BuddyTM" or M-Audio "DMP2TM") and then connect the pre-amp output to the input of the Delta 1010LT.